nabto/nabto-iostunnel-demo-swift/README.md

 The app uses the NabtoClient Cocoapod, so to build and run, perform the following steps:

-1. Install dependencies: `$ pod install` (see https://www.cocoapods.org for info on install the pod tool)
+1. Install dependencies: `$ pod install` (see https://www.cocoapods.org for info on installation the pod tool)

-2. Open the generated workspace in XCode and work from there: `open ios-starter-nabto.xcworkspace`
+2. Open the generated workspace in XCode and work from there: `open NabtoTunnelSwiftExample.xcworkspace`

 If you see odd errors from Cocoapods, try upgrading to a reasonably new version (problems observed with 1.0.x, while 1.2.0 works fine).